An independent research database No paid placement · No referral fees

 Laying in heavy rain

 Mortar washes out before cure.
 Top of wall must be covered overnight.
-Cowboys lay anyway to hit a deadline.
+High-risk operators lay anyway to hit a deadline.

 Verification — 5 min, free